 ARRC Hosts Senior NATO officers for Exercise ARRCADE Lionheart 18

-INNSWORTH, UK - Headquarters, Allied Rapid Reaction Corps (ARRC) executed Exercise ARRCADE Lionheart 2018 at Imjin Barracks here today, which featured a number of senior officers from across the NATO force structure and defence academics as guest speakers.
+INNSWORTH, United Kingdom - Headquarters, Allied Rapid Reaction Corps (ARRC) executed Exercise ARRCADE Lionheart 2018 at Imjin Barracks here today, which featured a number of senior officers from across the NATO force structure and defence academics as guest speakers.

 ARRCADE Lionheart is a conference hosted by the ARRC that focuses on defence-related matters of the day pertaining to warfighting at the operational level.
 This year's conference title was '21st Century Warfighting at Scale in the Land Environment'.